Medicaid eligibility and enrollment in West Virginia

 As of late 2017, West Virginia’s Department of Health and Human Resources was considering the possibility of seeking a waiver from the federal government in order to implement a work requirement for the state’s Medicaid expansion population.
 Legislation (HB3136) to create a work requirement was considered in the 2019 legislative session, but it was criticized by consumer advocates and did not advance to a vote.

-Although work requirements were a non-starter with the Obama administration, the Trump administration approved them in several states.
+Although work requirements were a non-starter with the Obama administration, the first Trump administration approved them in several states.
 But the work requirements were either overturned by judges or suspended due to the COVID pandemic, and all of the approved work requirement waivers were revoked by the Biden administration.

 Medicaid expansion helping to combat opioid crisis

 The opioid crisis has hit West Virginia particularly hard, and the state has the nation’s highest drug overdose death rate.
 About 22,000 people covered under expanded Medicaid had received treatment for mental health and substance abuse disorders by early 2017.
-Without Medicaid expansion, most of those people would have been uninsured and unable to access treatment.
+Without Medicaid expansion, most of those people would have been uninsured and unable to access treatment.12

 Previous and current governor support Medicaid expansion